cuba-platform/admin-tools-addon/README.md

    }
    ```

-2. If a processor is implemented as a java bean, then specify the component name and a path
+2. If a processor is implemented as a java bean, then specify a component name and a path
-to the required zip-archive in the configuration file.
+to the required zip-archive in a configuration file.
 If a processor is implemented as a class,
 then provide a path to the class
    ```xml
    <?xml version="1.0" encoding="UTF-8" standalone="no"?>